nightingaleproject/vital_records_fhir_messaging/document.md

 1. Submission of VRDR documents from vital records jurisdictions to NCHS, and
 2. Return of coded causes of death, race, and ethnicity information from NCHS to vital records jurisdictions.

 Questions or comments regarding this document should be directed to the ["Death on FHIR" zulip stream](https://chat.fhir.org/#narrow/stream/179301-Death-on.20FHIR)[^1].
-This document will continue to evolve in response to community feedback as well as changes to the VRDR IG or business requirements.
+This document will evolve in response to community feedback as well as changes to the VRDR IG or business requirements.

 [^1]: https://chat.fhir.org/#narrow/stream/179301-Death-on.20FHIR